philtrade/Ddip/README.md

  -- *FastAI's tutorial: [How to launch a distributed training](https://docs.fast.ai/distributed.html)*

-`Ddip` was conceived to address the above unfilled gap.
+`Ddip` was conceived to address the above.
 It tries to make notebook experiments in FastAI to take advantage of multi-GPU/DDP a little easier:

 1. Switch execution easily between PyTorch's multiprocess DDP group and local notebook namespace.